yangsenwxy/RTDosePrediction/README.md

 - scipy

 ## Citation
-if you find DANet and DRANet useful in your research, please consider citing:
+if you find C3D and DCNN useful in your research, please consider citing:

 - C3D
 ~~~